joernhees/wikidata-altLabels/README.md

 the label's edit box in your language.
 A simple click will approve the selected label for the current item.
 If the item already has a label in your language nothing is changed.
-This is expecially helpful for names of places or people which are similar in many languages.
+This is especially helpful for names of places or people which are similar in many languages.

 # How To use: